1point618/codename-exemplar/i3_bugediting.md

 The readme.md file is a file that sits in the main directory of a repo.
 It's another way we use to communicate with each other.
 The readme.md file should include everything we need to get the repo running on our local computers.

-I've included the text you need to add to the readme.md file in a comment below.
-Add that text to the file, then commit it.
-You'll find that we've locked the master branch, so you'll have to create a new branch to commit it to, which you can do right from the edit screen.
-We've included further instructions in a comment below, in case you run into trouble.
+I've included the text we want in the readme below.
+Add the text, commit it to a new branch (**this is very important!**), then submit a pull request for the changes.

+## Progress

 - [ ] Edit readme file w/ correct stuff.
 - [ ] Commit the file to a new branch called "readme-bugfix".